Add a cute painted glass pumpkin jar to your Halloween Decor. A simple DIY craft tutorial idea that will be the talk of your Halloween Party.

 Look at how pretty the jar is when that Gallary Glass is dry.
 The paint becomes this gorgeous orange translucent color.

 The next step is to add the Jack O’Lantern face.
 I drew the Jack O’Lantern face on a Post-it note.

-BUT, I drew it on the back side of the note so that it would stick to the inside the jar and I could still see the face.
+BUT, I drew it on the backside of the note so that it would stick to the inside of the jar and I could still see the face.
 That is now my pattern for the face.

 When he was all dry I took some twine and wrapped it around the top of the jar several times, strung on a couple small paper leaves, and tied it all into a cute bow.

 I am totally in love with this cute face!!

 Now that you have made him do you want so fun ideas on how to use him?
 I have a couple ideas in the video below.
 I would love for you to subscribe to my YouTube channel and then share with your friends.
 I am pretty sure if you do, you will get 50% more Halloween candy when you go trick or treating!
 It’s a karma thing. 🙂

 What is your favorite thing about Halloween?
 Share and leave a comment below.